-Music lessons can benefit a child’s general academic skills, but so too can art lessons.
+Music lessons may benefit a child’s general academic skills, but so too can art lessons.
 So does music training deliver any special cognitive benefits?
 Kids hone auditory skills that can help them decipher speech.
-And new research hints that certain kinds of music training may boost math and thinking skills.
+And new research hints that certain kinds of music training might boost math and thinking skills.

 Here are the details.